vandermeerlab/HD-system-brainstem/README.md

 Below is a list of important functions for extracting/plotting information about AHV and eye movements.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 All of the relevant files for a recording session are in one folder.
-Once inside that folder, use sd = LoadSessionData([]) to calculate and gather all of the relevant information into one structure [sd] in the matlab workspace.
+Once inside that folder, use **sd = LoadSessionData([])** to calculate and gather all of the relevant information into one structure **[sd]** in the matlab workspace. sd will be an input for most functions.

+To calculated an AHV tuning curve, use **getAHV_TC.m**.
+Set 'doPlot'=1 to plot each TC.
+The default setting will smooth the data.
+One parameter that you may want to change is minOCC.
+This value determines the minimum number of samples needed in a given AHV bin to include that data. minOcc of 100 requires only 0.5 sec of occupancy to include those values.
+I usually set this to 200 to include at least 1 sec of data.
+But one may want to set it higher.

+Due to eye movement tuning (and natural variability) the tuning curve variance can be high.
+We prefer to plot the raw firing rate data (FR x AHV) and overlay the binned (average) tuning curve.
+Use **plotAHVscatter** to visualize the raw firing rate data and the tuning curve together.